 However, more than one bad relationship will likely cause trust issues later on in life that can affect new relationships down the road.

-Nonetheless, when these familiar strangers meet again (perhaps at a family event) deep down inside they feel familiar to each other because they knew each other once upon a time.
+Nonetheless, when these familiar strangers meet again (perhaps at a family event) deep down inside, they feel familiar with each other because they knew each other once upon a time.